ChinaKnowledge.de -

 存人編 Cunrenbian On the preservation of humaneness

 Yan Yuan hailed from Boye 博野, Hebei, and became a servant of the Buddhist monk Wu Chiming 吳持明, but also learned how to use bow and arrow.
 His father had been captured by the Manchus and was brought to their homeland beyond the Great Wall.
-In 1684, Yan Yuan decided to search the remains of his father to bring them back home.
-Later he became a teacher in the Zhangnan Academy 漳南書院, where he specialized in teaching the practical art of conduct and so deviated from the traditional teaching methods of the Neo-Confucians who concentrated on the study of writings and "vainly discussed the mind and the character" (kong tan xin xing 空談心性).
-He wrote a commentary on the discussions of master Zhu Xi 朱熹 (1130-1200), Zhuzi yulei ping朱子語類評, and the biji "brush notes"-style book Xizhai jiyu 習齋記餘.
+In 1684, Yan Yuan decided to search his father's remains to bring them back home.
+Later, he became a teacher at the Zhangnan Academy 漳南書院, where he specialised in teaching the practical art of conduct and so deviated from the traditional teaching methods of the Neo-Confucians who concentrated on the study of writings and "vainly discussed the mind and the character" (kong tan xin xing 空談心性).
+He wrote a commentary on the discussions of master Zhu Xi 朱熹 (1130-1200), Zhuzi yulei ping朱子語類評, and the "brush notes"-style book (biji 筆記) Xizhai jiyu 習齋記餘.

 Cunxingbian 存性編

-In his 2-juan long book Cunxingbian Yan Yuan discusses the various interpretations of the human character.
-While Mengzi 孟子 simply had said that the human character was good (xing shan 性善), Confucius had suggested that the character of each man was similar to that of others, but they differed as a consequence of their education and environment (xing xiang jin, xi xiang yuan 性相近,習相遠).
-The Neo-Confucians of the Song period 宋 (960-1279) had explained Confucius' proposition with the assumption that the human character was generally an inherited part of the universally good Heavenly principle, while the dissimilarity was the consequence of the "substance" or matter of the body (qizhi 氣質).
-All evilness could therefore be led back to a bad disposition because of the body.
+In his 2-juan-long book Cunxingbian (also called Xizhai cunxing bian 習齋存性編), Yan Yuan discusses the various interpretations of the human character.
+While Mengzi 孟子 simply said that the human character was good (xing shan 性善), Confucius had suggested that the character of each man was similar to that of others.
+Still, they differed as a consequence of their education and environment (xing xiang jin, xi xiang yuan 性相近,習相遠).
+The Neo-Confucians of the Song period 宋 (960-1279) had explained Confucius' proposition with the assumption that the human character was generally an inherited part of the universally "good" Heavenly principle (tianli 天理), while the dissimilarity was the consequence of the "substance" or matter of the body (qizhi 氣質).
+All evilness could, therefore, be led back to a bad disposition caused by the physical existence of the body.

-Yet Yan Yuan argued that all matter was part of the universal principle and therefore universally good, too, regardless of its "purity" or "density".
-He compared the human character with the eyesight, the quality of which is a consequence of the substance of the eye and its parts, and not caused by a moral goodness or badness in the eye.
+Yet Yan Yuan argued that all matter was part of the universal principle and, therefore, universally good, regardless of its "purity" or "density".
+He compared the human character with eyesight, the quality of which is a consequence of the substance of the eye and its parts and not caused by moral goodness or badness in the eye.
 The character of each individual could be compared to gold which is gold in any case, regardless of its size or weight.
-This means that all humans have the potential to become a saint like the sage rulers Yao 堯 and Shun 舜.
-These theories are also explained in illustrations in the latter part of the Cunxingbian.
+This means that all humans have the potential to become a sage like the ancient rulers Yao 堯 and Shun 舜.
+These theories are illustrated in the latter part of the Cunxingbian.

 Cunxuebian 存學編